Building a complete application to test with end-users

 Integrating edits in automation Scenarios

-- Update Source, to take into account any changes or additional data from source systems, re-build the Original Dataset used by the webapp, and re-run the Commit Edits scenario.
+- Update Source, to take into account any changes or additional data from source systems.

 Publishing the webapp to a Dashboard

 The best way to make the webapp accessible to business users is by publishing it to a Dashboard.
-There can be 2 separate Dashboards for Editing and for Reporting purposes, or there can be a single Dashboard with 2 pages.
+There can be 2 separate Dashboards for Editing and for Reporting purposes (if their end-users are different), or there can be a single Dashboard with 2 pages.

 - Editing Dashboard: